cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/modulerc/modules4/foo-avail1.out
     :language: console

-Similary, to see the builds of foo using gcc compilers, one can do something like:
+Similarly, to see the builds of foo using gcc compilers, one can do something like:

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/modulerc/modules4/foo-avail2.out
     :language: console